 Think Before You Start

-So spend more time thinking deeply about a problem!
-It would have saved me headaches and 30 hours until today.
+Invest time in thorough problem analysis.
+It would have saved me 30 hours of headaches.
 It will save you too.

 If I had an hour to solve a problem I'd spend 55 minutes thinking about the problem and 5 minutes thinking about solutions.–Albert Einstein